 Addressing the needs of students

-In response to the evolving needs of students in the 21st century, the UC 2017 Project will have enormous benefits.
+In response to the evolving needs of students in the 21st century, the Master Plan Stage 1 Project will have enormous benefits.
 A larger cohort at UC ensures greater diversity of students, enriched academic and well being programs and enhanced facilities to support students’ living and learning needs.
 Flexible, modern facilities and ensuite rooms are not only primarily attractive to students, but also to conference and apartment guests, thereby supporting these two important additional revenue streams.

-The new buildings will be certified according to Passivhaus standards to improve sustainability and reduce the College’s environmental impact.
+The new buildings are being built using Passivhaus principles to improve sustainability and reduce the College’s environmental impact.
 The College also needs to remain competitive.
 With the growth of the University of Melbourne, other colleges around the Crescent have grown in size and enhanced their educational offerings and facilities.
 In addition, commercial providers have recently entered the student accommodation market in unprecedented numbers.

 First-class Facilities, First-class College